The $a_0(980)$ in the single Cabibbo-suppressed process $\Lambda_c \to \pi^0\eta p$: Formalism

 For the mechanisms of Figs.~\ref{Fig:quarkthreebody}(c) and \ref{Fig:quarkthreebody}(d), where the $\bar{u}u$ pair is produced from the vacuum between $u$ from the $W^+$ decay and $ud$ quarks of the initial $\Lambda_c$, we have,

 for Fig.~\ref{Fig:quarkthreebody}(c), and

 for Fig.~\ref{Fig:quarkthreebody}(d), respectively, where we have eliminated the components of $\pi^0\pi^0$ and $\eta\eta$ that only couples to the system of isospin $I=0$.
-One can find that the mechanism of Fig.~\ref{Fig:quarkthreebody}(c) has no contribution to the $\pi^0\eta p$ production.
+Thus the mechanism of Fig.~\ref{Fig:quarkthreebody}(c) has no contribution to the $\pi^0\eta p$ production.
 For Fig.~\ref{Fig:quarkthreebody}(d), we have the components of the final states,

-Similar to the Figs.~\ref{Fig:quarkthreebody}(c) and \ref{Fig:quarkthreebody}(d), the $\bar{q}q$ pair can also be created between the $ud$ pair of the initial $\Lambda_c$, and hadronizes into the proton ($uud$) and $\pi^0$ $\bar{d}d$.
-However, the $ud$ pair of the initial $\Lambda_c$ is the most attractive ``good" diquark, and this mechanism will destruct the strong diquark correlation, which is not favored, as discussed in Refs.~\cite{Miyahara:2015cja,Aitala:1999uq}.
+Similar to the Figs.~\ref{Fig:quarkthreebody}(c) and \ref{Fig:quarkthreebody}(d), the $\bar{q}q$ pair can also be created between the $ud$ pair of the initial $\Lambda_c$, and hadronizes into the proton ($uud$) and $\pi^0$ ($\bar{d}d$).
+However, the $ud$ pair of the initial $\Lambda_c$ is the most attractive ``good" diquark, and this mechanism will destruct the strong diquark correlation, which is not favored, as discussed in Ref.~\cite{Miyahara:2015cja}.
 Thus, we neglect the contributions from those mechanisms because of the diquark correlation.

-Although the final states $\pi^0\eta p$ can not be directly produced via the $W^+$ external emission of the $\Lambda_c$ decay, the $\Lambda_c \to p K^+ K^-$ can proceed via the mechanism of the $W^+$ external emission as depicted in Fig.~\ref{Fig:quarkthreebody}(e), then undergoes the final state interaction by the transition $K^+K^- \to \pi^0\eta$, which finally gives rise to the final states $\pi^0\eta p$.
+Although the final states $\pi^0\eta p$ can not be directly produced via the $W^+$ external emission of the $\Lambda_c$ decay, the $\Lambda_c \to p K^+ K^-$ can proceed via the mechanism of the $W^+$ external emission as depicted in Fig.~\ref{Fig:quarkthreebody}(e), then undergoes the re-scattering $K^+K^- \to \pi^0\eta$, which finally gives rise to the final states $\pi^0\eta p$.
 For the process $\Lambda_c \to p K^+ K^-$, we have the possible component of the final states,

 where $V_{cs}$ and $V_{us}$ are the CKM matrix elements related to the Cabibbo angle.
-We take $V_{cd}=V_{us}=-{\rm sin}\theta_c=-0.22534$ and $V_{ud}=V_{cs}={\rm sin}\theta_c=0.97427$~\cite{Bayar:2014qha,Wang:2020,Duan:2020vye}.
+We take $V_{cd}=V_{us}=-{\rm sin}\theta_c=-0.22534$ and $V_{ud}=V_{cs}={\rm sin}\theta_c=0.97427$~\cite{Wang:2020}.

 For the process $\Lambda_c\to \pi^0\eta p$, in addition to the tree diagram of Fig.~\ref{Fig:feyman}(a), we also take into account the $S$-wave pseudoscalar-pseudoscalar interaction, which will dynamically generate the scalar $a_0(980)$, as depicted in Fig.~\ref{Fig:feyman}(b).
-Taking into the contributions from Figs.~~\ref{Fig:quarkthreebody}(a), \ref{Fig:quarkthreebody}(d), and \ref{Fig:quarkthreebody}(e) The total amplitude for the $\Lambda_c\to \pi^0\eta p$ can be expressed as,
+Taking into the contributions from Figs.~~\ref{Fig:quarkthreebody}(a), \ref{Fig:quarkthreebody}(d), and \ref{Fig:quarkthreebody}(e), the total amplitude for the $\Lambda_c\to \pi^0\eta p$ can be expressed as,